2e0byo/littoral/README.md

-# Littoral: a zero-IO library for Tidal
+# Littoral: an experimental zero-IO tidal library for python